 - Daily planners

 - To learn more about Epcot, visit Part 2 of this guide.

 - To learn more about Walt Disney World in 2021, visit our Guide to Walt Disney World

 Jump Right Into Our Guide to Epcot

 The following section is our traditional Guide to Epcot.
 This section includes details on the attractions at Epcot.
 As the picture at Walt Disney World is starting to become more apparent, we have removed elements that will no be relevant in the future.
 Eventually, we will merge the two sections of this guide.
 However, you should note that not all experiences mentioned in this section are currently available, e.g., FastPass+ and the majority of shows.
 When experiences are presently not available, we have indicated this.
 Make sure you always check My Disney Experience for the latest availability.

 - Epcot The Basics including the history of the park.
 Plus just why is it called Epcot?

-- Planning Your Visit to Epcot All the essential knowledge including FastPass+, Extra Magic Hours & Rider Switch.
+- Planning Your Visit to Epcot All the essential knowledge including FastPass+ & Rider Switch.

 - Useful Information when visiting Epcot If you have a question about Epcot you will probably find the answer here.

-- Epcot Tips to Have a Great Vacation Our very bet Epcot Tips & Tricks.
+- Epcot Tips to Have a Great Vacation Our very best Epcot Tips & Tricks.